Skip to main content

 Keyed Merge

 Verification requires access to the map key during merge.
-The MergeFunction interface provides this via a keyed merge method:
+The merge infrastructure provides a keyed merge method that receives (key, ownValue, otherValue) for each entry that differs between the two maps.
+This ensures:

 • O(delta) cost — identical entries are skipped entirely